Generative PointNet: Deep Energy-Based Learning on Unordered Point Sets for 3D Generation, Reconstruction and Classification: Experiments

 \subsection{Interpolation}

 We demonstrate the interpolation ability of our model.
-We learn our model with short-run MCMC as a generator.
+We learn the model with short-run MCMC.
 We first sample two noise point clouds $Z_1$ and $Z_2$ from Gaussian distribution as two samples from the latent space.
 Then we perform linear interpolation in the latent space $Z_{\rho}= (1- \rho)\cdot Z_1 + \rho \cdot Z_2$, with $\rho$ discretized into 8 values within $[0,1]$.
-We generate the point clouds by $X_{\rho} = M_{\theta}(Z_{\rho})$.
-Figure \ref{fig:interpolation} shows two results of interpolation between $Z_1$ and $Z_2$ by displaying the sequence of generated point clouds $\{X_{\rho}\}$.
-Smooth transition and physically plausible intermediate generated examples suggest that the generator $ M_{\theta}$ learns a smooth latent space for point cloud embedding.
+We generate point clouds by $X_{\rho} = M_{\theta}(Z_{\rho})$.
+Figure \ref{fig:interpolation} shows two results of interpolation between $Z_1$ and $Z_2$ by showing the sequences of generated point clouds $\{X_{\rho}\}$.
+Smooth transition and physically plausible intermediate generated examples suggest that the generator learns a smooth latent space for point~cloud~embedding.